 Homework support programs

-We offer homework support programs to primary school aged children at three primary schools in Croydon, Mooroolbark and Heathmont.
+We offer homework support programs to primary school aged children at two primary schools in Croydon and Heathmont.
 Our trained staff and volunteers assist children from Grades 1 to 6 to satisfactorily complete their homework and improve their written English, reading and comprehension skills so they can keep up with their peers and be prepared for secondary school studies.
+We also offer a homework support program for secondary school students in the Ringwood area.

 Our homework support programs not only assist children and young people to do their homework; they help them develop study skills and study routines and provide opportunities for children to make new friends and build social skills.
 All programs are facilitated by MIC staff and trained volunteer tutors.